-- 1. Do one of the following to select a session: - On the Vulnerabilities tab or the Information tab in the Summary pane, right-click a vulnerable URL. - On the Navigation pane, right-click a session or URL.
+- 1. Do one of the following to select a session: - On the Findings tab in the Summary pane, right-click a vulnerable URL. - On the Navigation pane, right-click a session or URL. - 2.
+On the shortcut menu, click Attachments > Add Session Note.

-2. On the shortcut menu, click Attachments > Add Session Note.
+Note: You can also add a session note by selecting a vulnerability or session, clicking

-Note: You can also add a session note by selecting a vulnerability or session, clicking Attachments in the Session Info panel, and then clicking the Add menu (in the information display area).
+Attachments in the Session Info panel, and then clicking the Add menu (in the information display area).